Mary H. Boergers: Personal life

+She married David Paul Boergers on June 25, 1971.
+They have two children.

 Career

-Mary Boergers taught high school history at Rockville High School in Montgomery County, Maryland.
+Boergers taught high school history at Rockville High School in Montgomery County, Maryland.
 She later was a lobbyist for the National Organization for Women and fund raised for Rep. Michael Barnes.
 Boergers continued to engage herself in politics, particularly in the areas of education, drugs and crime, environment, labor, and women's concerns.

-In 1981, Mary Boergers was appointed to the Maryland House of Delegates, representing the 18th district.
+In 1981, Boergers was appointed to the Maryland House of Delegates, representing the 18th district.
 She replaced David L. Scull who resigned from the role.
 She was a member of the Ways and Means Committee (1981-1988), House of Delegates (1983-1990), and the Economic Matters Committee (1988-1990).
 She was the president of Women Legislators of Maryland from 1990 to 1991.

 In 1990, Boergers was elected to the Maryland Senate seat representing 17th district and served from 1991 to 1994.
 She ran on a pro-choice platform against a pro-life candidate.

 Boergers ran for Governor of Maryland in 1994.
 Her running mate was Barbara Osborn Kreamer; they were the first all-female top ticket in Maryland.
 Boergers received 9% of the democratic primary votes, losing the primary election to the later elected Parris Glendening.